Last Updated on March 14, 2021 by Julia Wilson

 - Drug reaction

-Chyle is a milky white fatty fluid which flows within the lymphatic vessels.
+Chyle is a milky white fatty fluid that flows within the lymphatic vessels.

 - Pulmonary hypertension